Sumant3407/NRSH/FIXES_APPLIED.md

 ```

 ### Frontend

 ```bash
 cd frontend
 npm install
 npm run dev
 ```

-## ✅ Status: All Critical Issues Resolved
+## Status: All Critical Issues Resolved

-- ✅ Import paths fixed
+- Import paths fixed
-- ✅ Missing files created
+- Missing files created
-- ✅ No linting errors
+- No linting errors
-- ✅ Project structure complete
+- Project structure complete
-- ✅ Ready for development
+- Ready for development

-## 📝 Notes
+## Notes

-1. **Running Backend:** The backend can now be run from either the project root or the backend directory.
+1. Running Backend: The backend can now be run from either the project root or the backend directory.
 The sys.path modifications ensure imports work correctly.

-2. **Package Installation:** You can now install the project as a package using `pip install -e .` from the project root.
+2. Package Installation: You can now install the project as a package using `pip install -e .` from the project root.

-3. **Next Steps:**
+3. Next Steps:
    - Install dependencies: `pip install -r requirements.txt`
    - Download models: `python scripts/download_models.py`
    - Start development!